100 Years of Surrealism in Books & Art

 -Andrè Breton

 This year marks the centenary of Surrealism, a movement born from a radical vision: to pierce the veil of the everyday and expose the marvelous hidden beneath.
-What began in 1924 with André Breton’s Surrealist manifesto and definition, expanded quickly to include his and Philippe Soupault’s experiments in automatic writing—like The Magnetic Fields—soon grew into a global revolution of thought, art, and expression.
+What began in 1924 with André Breton’s Surrealist manifesto and definition, expanded quickly to include his and Philippe Soupault’s experiments in automatic writing—like The Magnetic Fields—and soon grew into a global revolution of thought, and artistic expression.

 But Surrealism was never confined to a single form or geography.
 Its spirit traveled—through exile, imagination, and shared revolt—and was transformed by visionary artists around the world.
 Women, long marginalized in official accounts, were always at its heart.

 Leonora Carrington, whose fevered, mythic paintings and stories bridged Mexico and Europe, saw Surrealism not as theory but as personal and cosmic rebellion.
-Her classic novel The Hearing Trumpet has been a longtime favorite at Book Beat.
+Her brilliant and hilarious novel The Hearing Trumpet has been a longtime favorite at Book Beat.
+Carrington’s powerful memoir Down Below recounts her breakup with Max Ernst, her decent into madness, incarceration in a Spanish asylum, her escape, and transformation.

-Other Surrealist women writers and artists include Remedios Varo, Dorothea Tanning, Toyen, and Unica Zürn, whose work reveals the movement’s dark, feminist, and transformative depths.
+Other Surrealist women writers and artists include Remedios Varo, Dorothea Tanning, Toyen, Ithell Colquhoun, Lenor Fini, Frida Kahlo, and Unica Zürn, whose work reveals the movement’s dark, feminist, and transformative depths.

 In the United States, Surrealism found new life through the radical activism and poetic vision of Franklin and Penelope Rosemont, who connected the movement with labor struggles, African American surrealist writers, and the 1960s counterculture.
 Their work ensured that Surrealism in America would be both a literary tradition and a revolutionary tool.